-To address these challenges, we introduce \sys, the first SCA system that simultaneously ensures bounded privacy loss, advanced query planning, and lossless processing. \sys employs a novel {\em synopsis-assisted secure processing model}, where a one-time privacy cost is spent to acquire private synopses (table statistics) from owner data.
-These synopses then allow \sys to estimate (compaction) sizes for secure operations (e.g., filter, join) and index encrypted data without extra privacy loss.
-Crucially, these estimates and indexes can be prepared before runtime, thereby facilitating efficient query planning and accurate cost estimations.
-Moreover, by using one-sided noise mechanisms and private upper bound techniques, \sys ensures strict lossless processing for complex queries (e.g., multi-join).
-Through a comprehensive benchmark, we show that \sys significantly outperforms cutting-edge SCAs, with up to $80\times$ faster query times and over $900\times$ smaller memory for complex queries.
-Moreover, it also achieves up to an $89\times$ reduction in privacy loss under continual processing.
+To address these challenges, we introduce \sys, the first SCA system that simultaneously ensures bounded privacy loss, advanced query planning, and lossless processing. \sys employs a novel {\em synopsis-assisted secure processing model}, where a one-time privacy cost is used to generate private synopses from owner data.
+These synopses enable \sys to estimate compaction sizes for secure operations (e.g., filter, join) and index encrypted data without additional privacy loss.
+These estimates and indexes can be prepared before runtime, enabling efficient query planning and accurate cost estimations.
+By leveraging one-sided noise mechanisms and private upper bound techniques, \sys guarantees lossless processing for complex queries (e.g., multi-join).
+Our comprehensive benchmarks demonstrate that \sys outperforms state-of-the-art SCAs, with up to $80\times$ faster query times, $900\times$ smaller memory usage for complex queries, and up to $89\times$ reduced privacy loss in continual processing.

-\eat{ \begingroup \textbf{PVLDB Reference Format:}\\ \vldbauthors. \vldbtitle.
+{ \begingroup \textbf{PVLDB Reference Format:}\\ \vldbauthors. \vldbtitle.
 PVLDB, \vldbvolume(\vldbissue): \vldbpages, \vldbyear.\\ \href{https://doi.org/\vldbdoi}{doi:\vldbdoi} \endgroup \begingroup \thefootnote{}\footnote{ This work is licensed under the Creative Commons BY-NC-ND 4.0 International License.
 Visit \url{https://creativecommons.org/licenses/by-nc-nd/4.0/} to view a copy of this license.
 For any use beyond those covered by this license, obtain permission by emailing \href{mailto:info@vldb.org}{info@vldb.org}.
 Copyright is held by the owner/author(s).
 Publication rights licensed to the VLDB Endowment. \\ Proceedings of the VLDB Endowment, Vol. \vldbvolume, No. \vldbissue\ ISSN 2150-8097. \\ \href{https://doi.org/\vldbdoi}{doi:\vldbdoi} \\ } \endgroup

 \ifdefempty{\vldbavailabilityurl}{}{ \begingroup \textbf{PVLDB Artifact Availability:}\\ The source code, data, and/or other artifacts have been made available at \url{https://github.com/lovingmage/caplan}. \endgroup } }